-- ARC
+- ARC, CIRCLE

+- ELLIPSE (>= v5.0, imported as Arcs or Bezier-Paths)

 - INSERT

 - LINE

 - LWPOLYLINE

-- MTEXT

 - POLYLINE

 - SOLID

-- SPLINE (>= 4.1)
+- SPLINE (>= v4.1)

-- TEXT
+- TEXT, MTEXT, ATTDEF

 - VERTEX

 - 3DLINE, 3DFACE

 4.4 HPGL-Import / Export

 4.4.1 General Information

 The HPGL- format is an established and well known language to control pen plotters of any kind.
 The quality and the speed of the import process is depending on the file created by your program.
 If for example, every line in file is created with one line thickness, a thick line has to be created from several thin lines during the converting process.
 We may experience the same problem drawing a circle.
 In this case a circle will be composed from many smaller line pieces, which is a very time consuming process and will not provide best results.
 In general it is not advisable to use HPGL files for calculating insulation paths.